ByZ0e/Glance-Focus/README.md

 --losses_type ['qa','cls','l1']
 ```

 For AGQA benchmark, some parameters are different.
+Note that AGQA do not have validation set, you may split it from training set by yourself.

+What's more, remember to change to the AGQA dataloader.
 ```
 python train_glance_focus_sup.py --basedir expm/agqa --name gf_logs --device_id 0 --test_only 0 \
 --qa_dataset agqa --base_data_dir $DEFAULT_DATASET_DIR \